 A subpoena is an enforceable court order requiring a person to appear at a certain time and place to provide testimony in court or by deposition.
 Some subpoenas require the production of records and other tangible things.
-If you fail to comply with a proper subpoena, you could be held in contempt of court: if you receive a subpoena, you should make it a top priority.
-If you receive a subpoena related to APS business (e.g., students, personnel, etc.), you should immediately inform your building or worksite administrator and work with the administrator to determine (1) what information is being sought by the subpoena, (2) whether any student/family or employee privacy rights are at issue, and (3) the type and duration of leave that may be required to comply with the subpoena.
+If an employee fails to comply with a proper subpoena, they could be held in contempt of court: employees should make subpoena compliance a top priority.
+If an employee receives a subpoena related to APS business (e.g., students, personnel, etc.), they should immediately inform their building or worksite administrator and work with the administrator to determine (1) what information is being sought by the subpoena, (2) whether any student/family or employee privacy rights are at issue, and (3) the type and July 2023 duration of leave that may be required to comply with the subpoena.
 Contact the Legal Department at (404) 802-2801 with questions.